-WordPress is one of the best Content Management Systems (CMS) for Blogging, with a total of 63.5% share all around the internet.
-Install WordPress application on the localhost machine.
+WordPress is one of the best Content Management Systems (CMS) for blogging, with a 63.5% share all around the internet.
+You can run WordPress for blogging and other purposes.
 But before setting up the live server, we can design our WordPress website on our computer using localhost.
-This article will guide you on how to set up a WordPress website on a localhost machine.

 What is localhost Installation?

 Installing an application on your computer is called local installation.
 And now, if the computer serves a URL, when you enter it in the browser is called the localhost URL.
-So the localhost means This Computer, where the files are hosted.
-And the URLs that are served from your computer are known as the localhost URLs.
+So the localhost refers to “this computer” working as a server.
+And the URLs served from your computer are known as the localhost URLs.

-When you use a localhost machine, it needs some server software to serve the files to your computer’s browser.
+When using a localhost machine, server software needs to serve the files to your computer’s browser.
 Usually, we install an Apache server on our local host machine.

-To install WordPress on our localhost computer, we’ve to understand the environment or software are required to run the WordPress CMS.
+To install WordPress on our localhost computer, we have to create the environment or software required to run the WordPress CMS.
 WordPress is designed using PHP; its backend needs a database and a server to serve the files to the browser.
 So our localhost will contain the following applications for the WordPress CMS.

 - PHP (We’ll install the Latest Version)

 - Database Management System – We’ll use MariaDB